karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserPreferences/doc/api/Ling/Light_Kit_Admin_UserPreferences/Light_PluginInstaller/LightKitAdminUserPreferencesPluginInstaller.md

 - LightKitAdminBasePortPluginInstallerWithDatabase::uninstall &ndash; Uninstalls the plugin.
 - LightKitAdminBasePortPluginInstallerWithDatabase::getDependencies &ndash; Returns the array of dependencies.
 - LightKitAdminBasePortPluginInstallerWithDatabase::error &ndash; Throws an exception.
-- LightKitAdminBasePortPluginInstallerWithDatabase::prepareTheNames &ndash; prepareTheNames names used by this class.
-- LightBasePluginInstaller::setContainer &ndash; Sets the container.
+- LightUserDatabaseBasePluginInstaller::setContainer &ndash; Sets the container.
-- LightBasePluginInstaller::getTableScope &ndash; Returns the [table scope](https://github.com/lingtalfi/TheBar/blob/master/discussions/table-scope.md) for this planet.
+- LightUserDatabaseBasePluginInstaller::getTableScope &ndash; Returns the [table scope](https://github.com/lingtalfi/TheBar/blob/master/discussions/table-scope.md) for this planet.
-- LightBasePluginInstaller::debugMsg &ndash; Writes a message to the debug channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::debugMsg &ndash; Writes a message to the debug channel of the plugin installer planet.
-- LightBasePluginInstaller::infoMsg &ndash; Writes a message to the info channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::infoMsg &ndash; Writes a message to the info channel of the plugin installer planet.
-- LightBasePluginInstaller::warningMsg &ndash; Writes a message to the warning channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::warningMsg &ndash; Writes a message to the warning channel of the plugin installer planet.
-- LightBasePluginInstaller::message &ndash; Writes a message to the channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::message &ndash; Writes a message to the channel of the plugin installer planet.
-- LightBasePluginInstaller::synchronizeDatabase &ndash; Synchronizes the database with the create file (if any) of this planet.
+- LightUserDatabaseBasePluginInstaller::synchronizeDatabase &ndash; Synchronizes the database with the create file (if any) of this planet.
-- LightBasePluginInstaller::extractPlanetDotName &ndash; Returns an array containing the galaxy name and the planet name of the current instance.
+- LightUserDatabaseBasePluginInstaller::extractPlanetDotName &ndash; Returns an array containing the galaxy name and the planet name of the current instance.
-- LightBasePluginInstaller::removeLightStandardPermissions &ndash; Removes the [light standard permissions](https://github.com/lingtalfi/TheBar/blob/master/discussions/light-standard-permissions.md) for this plugin.
+- LightUserDatabaseBasePluginInstaller::removeLightStandardPermissions &ndash; Removes the [light standard permissions](https://github.com/lingtalfi/TheBar/blob/master/discussions/light-standard-permissions.md) for this plugin.
-- LightBasePluginInstaller::dropTables &ndash; Drop the given tables, if they exist.
+- LightUserDatabaseBasePluginInstaller::dropTables &ndash; Drop the given tables, if they exist.
-- LightBasePluginInstaller::hasTable &ndash; Returns whether the given table exists in the database.
+- LightUserDatabaseBasePluginInstaller::hasTable &ndash; Returns whether the given table exists in the database.